Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-(note: there are vegan sources of glucosamine but chondroitin is not suitable for vegetarians or vegans).
+(Note: There are vegan sources of glucosamine but chondroitin is not suitable for vegetarians or vegans).

 Glucosamine may also help keep you looking younger too!
 Regular use of glucosamine (250 mg) was found in one trial to increase expression of CD44 and collagen type IV, the epidermis GAG level, and collagen type I synthesis by 8 weeks.

-After 8 weeks, they noted further improvements with increased mRNA level for vimentin, fibromodulin, biglycan, xylosyl transferase, hyaluronan synthase, collagen types I and III, bone morphogenic protein-1, and decorin (all p ≤ 0.05) .
+After 8 weeks, they noted further improvements with increased mRNA levels for vimentin, fibromodulin, biglycan, xylosyl transferase, hyaluronan synthase, collagen types I and III, bone morphogenic protein-1, and decorin (all p ≤ 0.05) .

 I take 1000 mg per day.

 Beta Glucan has been studied extensively for its effects on how it may support the immune system.